dsofe/lit_notes/repo/review-employer-firms-2023.md

     - Women-owned, 18%
     - Equally-owned, 8%

-&#10148; **Gender *and* LGBTQ ownership data.**

-&rarr; *Pctg. of firms with owner(s) who is a member of LGBTQ community, for each type of gender ownership:*
-  - Women-owned, 9%
-  - Men-owned, 8%
-  - Equally-owned, 1%

 &#10148; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

-&rarr; *Pctg. of firms relying on personal savings or funds from friends and family:*
+&rarr; *Pctg. of firms that relied on personal savings or funds from friends and family:*
   - Race/ethnicity
     - Black-owned, 79%
     - Hispanic-owned, 72%